UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

         ![Create new virtual network](images/azs-browser-create-virtual-network.png)

    - **Address Space** - The virtual network's address range in CIDR notation.
-This must not overlap the address space of the public Azure virtual network address space.
+This must not overlap the address space of the public Azure virtual network.

+   - **Subnet Name** - The name of the first subnet within the virtual network.

-   - **Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
+   - **Subnet Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
 It must be contained by the address space of the virtual network.
-The address range of a subnet which is in use can't be edited
+The address range of a subnet which is in use can't be edited.

-   - **Subnet Name** - The name of the first subnet within the virtual network.

      ![Create new virtual network2](images/azs-browser-create-virtual-network2.png)